marcsaegesser/ArrowPuzzleSolver/README.md

 duplicate rotations in the first place.

-This can be achieved by a few additional constraints in the board builder based on symmetric properties of the puzzle.
+This can be achieved by a few additional constraints in the board builder based on the symmetry properties of the puzzle.

 Because we only want the rotation with the smallest signature we can immediately see that the tiles labled 7, 8 and 9 should never be